 Do we need to cover that there are more than one EDCAF?
 Maybe change to:

-“The values between 1 and 252 are a scaled representation of the average medium access delay for DCF or EDCAF transmitted frames measured from the time the DCF or EDCAF MPDU is ready for transmission (i.e., begins CSMA/CA access) until the actual frame transmission start time.
+“The values between 1 and 252 are a scaled representation of the average medium access delay for all DCF and EDCAF transmitted frames measured from the time the DCF or EDCAF MPDU is ready for transmission (i.e., begins CSMA/CA access) until the actual frame transmission start time.

 P873.19 “The value 254 indicates that DCF or EDCAF services are currently unable…” – Seems OK